 MINUTES FROM THE NORTHWAY (Interstate 87) EXIT 8 ,

 ALBANY INTERNATIONAL AIRPORT AND AMTRAKFREQUENT GUESTS VISIT Saratoga Performing Arts Center (SPAC), SARATOGA RACE TRACK, Cohoes Music Hall, Troy Musical HallRensselaer Polytechnic Institute (RPI, Russell SAGE AND SKIDMORE COLLEGES

-On the National Historic Registry since 1998, Oakcliff, in the breathtakingly beautiful Saratoga County, (near Troy, Albany, Schenectady Colonie, Latham, Cohoes, Waterford, Clifton Park and Saratoga) is the gateway to the Adirondacks, and likely the best decision you'll ever make when it comes to out-of-town accommodations for pleasure or business.
+On the National Historic Registry since 1998, Oakcliff, in the breathtakingly beautiful Saratoga County, (near Troy, Albany, Schenectady Colonie, Latham, Cohoes, Waterford, Clifton Park and Saratoga) is the gateway to the Adirondacks, and likely the best decision you will ever make when it comes to out-of-town accommodations for pleasure or business.